seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Though my estate be fallen, I was well born,
 Nothing acquainted with these businesses;
 And would not put my reputation now
-In any staining act.
+In any staining act. ...

 **HELENA**
+...
 Nor would I wish you.
 First, give me trust, the count he is my husband,
 And what to your sworn counsel I have spoken
 Is so from word to word; and then you cannot,
 By the good aid that I of you shall borrow,
-Err in bestowing it.
+Err in bestowing it. ...

 **Widow**
+...
 I should believe you:
 For you have show'd me that which well approves
-You're great in fortune.
+You're great in fortune. ...

 **HELENA**
+...
 Take this purse of gold,
 And let me buy your friendly help thus far,
 Which I will over-pay and pay again
 When I have found it.
-The count he wooes your daughter,
+The count he woos your daughter,
 Lays down his wanton siege before her beauty,
 Resolved to carry her: let her in fine consent,
 As we'll direct her how 'tis best to bear it.